lensesio/fast-data-dev/README.md

     docker exec -it kafka-topics --zookeeper localhost:2181 --list

 If you enter the container, you will discover that we even provide bash auto-completion for some of the tools.

+Hope you will enjoy our product,
+The Lenses team.